C2dricLeroy/Javascript-algorithm/README.md

 - 134 : Sum without highest and lowest number
 - 135 : If you can't sleep, just count sheep!!
 - 136 : Transportation on vacation
+- 137 : Surface Area and Volume of a Box